Dr-Emann/applesauce/README.md

 Applesauce is based on afsctool, but offers several key improvements, including:

-#### Improved Multithreading
+#### Improved Performance

-afcstool can compress multiple files in parallel, but applesauce parallelizes at the block level, so even a single file can be compressed in parallel
+afcstool can compress multiple files in parallel, but applesauce parallelizes at the block level, so even a single file can be compressed in parallel.
+Applesauce can often be several times faster than afsctool, especially for small numbers of large files, or large numbers of small files.

 #### Reduced Memory Usage

 afcstool will load the entire file into memory before compressing it (although it does attempt to use mmap for large files).
 Applesauce will only keep the block(s) currently being compressed in memory.

+#### Better User Interface
+Applesauce outputs a pretty progress bar while it's working, providing a more user-friendly experience than afsctool's sparse output.

+#### Better Compression With Many Small Files

+afsctool will compress a file which fits in the xattr after compression, even if doing so actually adds more overhead than leaving the file uncompressed.
+Applesauce will not compress a file if it would result in a larger file.

 #### Better Error Handling